Canning Vale, Western Australia: Facilities

 Canning Vale contains five retail precincts, four within the residential areas.
 A large industrial area is located in the north-west.

 Community facilities include five primary schools (Canning Vale opened in 1994, Ranford – 1999, Campbell – 2002, Excelsior – 2005, Caladenia – 2007, and the private school St Emilie's Catholic), the high school Canning Vale College, and numerous churches, a Sikh temple, a Hindu temple, a community centre and one golf course (Gosnells Golf Club).

 Canning Vale has a junior football club, going under the name of Canning Vale Cougars Junior Football Club.
 No AFL players have come from the Canning Vale Cougars, but a few WAFL players have come from Canning Vale.
 The club celebrated their 10th anniversary in 2006.
 Canning Vale also has a cricket team which is run by the South East Metro Junior Cricket Council and goes by the name of Canning Vale Junior/Senior Cricket Club.

 The Canning Vale Senior Football Club (established 2011) has participated in the WA Amateur Football League ever since its formation.
 It has won the 2011, 2012, and 2013 premierships.
 Their home matches are played at Clifton Park.

-Canning Vale also has a cheerleading club called Extreme Cheer Allstars, which has classes from 2 to 18+ for boys and girls.
-This club is located just off Nicholson Road in the heart of Canning Vale.

-The main shopping centre, Livingston Marketplace, is situated at the corner of Ranford Road and Nicholson Road.
+The main shopping centre, Livingston Marketplace (which was opened in 1997 and undergone expansions in 2003-04), is situated at the corner of Ranford Road and Nicholson Road.
 A second shopping centre, The Vale, is located on the corner of Warton Road and Amherst Road, along Canning Vale's eastern boundary.

 The section of Canning Vale to the north of the Nicholson and Warton Road intersection contains Hakea Prison, Melaleuca Remand and Reintegration Facility, and Banksia Hill Juvenile Detention Centre.

 Transport

 Canning Vale's northern boundary is the Roe Highway, which connects with the Kwinana Freeway (west) and Albany Highway (east) and provides access to Perth Airport, while Nicholson Road heads north towards Cannington, Western Australia and Westfield Carousel, and Ranford Road goes to Armadale (southeast) and Fremantle over Kwinana Freeway via South Street (northwest).

 Canning Vale is served by a range of buses linking the area to the Perth central business district, Murdoch University and to Cannington.
 Many bus services connect with Transperth trains at Murdoch, Maddington or Thornlie stations.
-A train station is also being built.

-Politics

-Canning Vale is a classic mortgage belt suburb which leans towards the Labor Party in federal and state elections.
+Two train stations with bus interchanges have been opened as part of the Thornlie-Cockburn link project, Ranford Road Railway Station and Nicholson Road Railway Station.